ntgiang/dotfiles-ubuntu/README.md

 This downloads and installs packages from websites.
 Following applications are being installed:

-OhMyZsh, Simplenote, MongoChef, Smartgit, Exiftool, Powerline
+OhMyZsh, Simplenote, MongoChef, Robomongo, Smartgit, Exiftool, Powerline

 Files are being downloaded to our "download" folder.